theOehrly/Fast-F1/docs/examples/basics.rst

 -------------------------------

 All individual laps of a session can be accessed through the property :attr:`Session.laps <fastf1.core.Session.laps>`.
-The laps are represented in as :class:`~fastf1.core.Laps` object which again is a subclass of a :class:`pandas.DataFrame`.
+The laps are represented as :class:`~fastf1.core.Laps` object which again is a subclass of a :class:`pandas.DataFrame`.